DishantGhimire/AutoCA/README.md

 # Future Enhancements

-1.More Accurate forecasting model
+1.More Accurate forecasting model:

-2. Logical and useful Insights from financial analysis
+         a.
+Logical and useful Insights from financial analysis

-3. Any recipts and handwritting recognition
+         b.
+Any recipts and handwritting recognition

-4. Integrate a RAG model for insights and forecast
+         c.
+Integrate a RAG model for insights and forecast

-5.Cloud deployment
+2.Cloud deployment

 .....